bayejidhawlader/genius-car-client-side/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was React with [Create React App](https://genius-car-5becb.web.app).